 The structure of the workshops depend somewhat on the particular course, but some general guidelines are listed below:

-- If a Workshop demonstrators is going to be absent from campus for more than one week during semester it is their responsibility to find a replacement tutor.
-The lecturer and the Workshop Coordinator should be notified as soon as possible.
+- If a workshop demonstrator is going to be absent from campus for more than one week during semester, it is their responsibility to find a replacement tutor.
+The lecturer and the workshop coordinator should be notified as soon as possible.

 - Workshop demonstrators are expected to attend regular tutor-lecturer meetings.
 These are not optional.
 At the beginning of the semester the lecturer will organise a meeting to discuss the structure of the workshops for each course - do not make changes to the workshop structure.
 All workshops must be run in a consistent manner - feedback is welcome, but changes need to be implemented across all workshops if approved.

-- Workshop demonstrators must regularly check Wattle in order to be up-to-date regarding all course information.
+- Workshop demonstrators must regularly check Wattle in order to keep up-to-date regarding all course information.

 - Workshop demonstrators must maintain records of student grades they have assigned to students.
 These grades will be uploaded and collated on Wattle.